 Appalachian State University is committed to developing and allocating resources to the fundamental task of creating a diverse campus culture.
 We value diversity as the expression of human similarities and differences, as well as the importance of a living and learning environment conducive to knowledge, respect, acceptance, understanding and global awareness.

-Appalachian State University offers students the opportunity to receive a world-class education at an affordable rate through various need- and merit-based scholarships.
-The university sets aside more than $4 million annually for scholarships, with scholarship opportunities available to incoming, current and transfer students.
-Appalachian’s Office of University Scholarships assists students in learning about and applying for these university scholarship opportunities and also shares information about non-Appalachian scholarships.
+Appalachian State University offers students the opportunity to receive a world-class education at an affordable rate, with an average of $25 million awarded to incoming, current and transfer students each year based on need, as well as academic and athletic achievement.
+On average, about $4.9 million in outside aid is awarded to App State students annually.
+App State’s Office of Student Financial Aid and University Scholarships assists students in learning about and applying for these university scholarship opportunities and also shares information about non-App State scholarships.

 About Diversity and Inclusion at Appalachian